Join the GOOGLE +Rubber Room Community

 With a culture of corruption "approved" by people at the top, how can law-abiding citizens get their rights and needs heard?

-They can't.
+We can't.
 We do not have a voice.
-We need to hold a new mayor's election, have the State legislature vote out mayoral control of the NYC Department of Education, strengthen the agencies authorized to stop corruption and fraud in city agencies, and give resources to watchdog agencies so that the culture of taking public money for private benefit stops.
+We need to hold an election for a new Mayor who is partnered with an accountability monitor, someone who protects fiscal checks and balances.
+We also need to have the State legislature vote out mayoral control of the NYC Department of Education, strengthen the agencies authorized to stop corruption and fraud in city agencies and give resources to watchdog agencies so that the culture of taking public money for private benefit stops.

 ANew York City Department of Education manager and five other employees brought their own family to Disney World and on other excursions with city funds meant for homeless students, according to a report.